drslump/failure/readme.md

 when the function is annotated the current stack trace information must be computed. *Failure* uses a deferred algorithm to make this operation as fast as possible but it's still expensive, so avoid using it if you need to register a callback very frequently.
-Note however that the cost is when defining the callback, the invokation is unaffected.
+Note however that **the cost is when defining** the callback, invocation is unaffected.

-> **Hint**: The whole tracking mechanism can be globally disabled with `Failure.TRACK = false`.
+> **Hint**: The whole tracking mechanism can be globally disabled with `Failure.TRACKING = false`.

 > **Caution**: Using the native `.bind` method (on the V8 engine at least) creates a new function reference but it gets inlined and isn't available when querying the call stack.
 The result is that it's not possible to track those function calls, see the next section for a work around.

 ### Tracking multiple calls